developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 ---
 ## Overview

-Device Tracker server runs on a Windows-based server or desktop.
+Device Tracker server runs on a supported Windows-based server or desktop.
 Device Tracker client runs on supported [Zebra devices](../about/#supporteddevices).
 This section provides system requirements and instructions for install and setup for the solution.

 Solution components:
-* On-premise Device Tracker server (application server with database)
+* **On-premise Device Tracker server** - application server with database
-* Web portal (dashboard, user management, settings, administrative functions)
+* **Web portal** - dashboard accessible from a supported browser for monitoring devices
-* Device Tracker client on mobile device
+* **Device Tracker client** (on mobile device) - reports presence status and device information to server
 * Other:
- * SSL certificate (procured by a signed Certificate Authority) configured on server for secure HTTPS communication
+ * **SSL certificate** (procured by a signed Certificate Authority) - configured on server for secure HTTPS communication
- * Open incoming and outgoing ports on server for communication through the firewall
+ * **Open specified incoming and outgoing ports** - for server communication through the firewall, by default ports 8443 and 8080

 > Important: An SSL Certificate is required from a third party certificate authority (CA), such as Verisign or Thawte.
 Any self-signed certificate or one issued by a non-third party CA will not work.
 The .pfx certificate must contain the complete certificate chain, including intermediate certificates.